mahendranv/mahendranv.github.io/_posts/compose/2021-06-23-compose-shapes.md

 ### 4. RoundedCornerShape

 RoundedCornerShape is an RTL-friendly version of AbsoluteRoundedCornerShape.
-Since we've covered enough on other shapes, fast-forwarding to the implementation section.
+Since we've covered enough on other shapes, fast-forwarding to the next shape.

 ```kotlin
 class RoundedCornerShape(